 Grape is an important commercial fruit crop of south India.
 Grape cultivation or farming is one of the most lucrative and profitable farming in India.
-The harvest of grape, the dry canes are removed.
-This is called "Growth Pruning".
-The agriculture labor work very hard in the month of September to October for canes to be pruned again for fruiting, and this hard work is required to do in February to April is fruit full to bear fruits.
-It is interesting to make a mention that some innovated farmers by making some change in two pruning.
-It can get production in December-January to fetch higher price for their produce by harvesting crop before season.
+In the harvest of grapes, dry canes are removed which is called "Growth Pruning".
+The agriculture labor work very hard in the month of September and October.
+Hard work is required for canes to be pruned again from February to April when Grapes are full to bear fruits.
+It is interesting to mention that some innovative farmers made some changes in two pruning.
+By doing this they get production in December-January which can fetch higher price for their produce by harvesting crop before season.

-The farmer of Chittur and Anantapur districts of AP and Bangalore and kolar districts of karnataka incorporate major changes by training and pruning.
-It can keep the plant in a mange able shape and can dispose the branch in desirable direction and position, by pruning.
-It can actually drive flow of sap towards fruiting area of plant and force the plant for the better quality of grapes to take production.
+The farmer of Chittur and Anantapur districts of AP and Bangalore and Kolar districts of Karnataka incorporate major changes by training and pruning.
+It can keep the plant in a mangeable shape and dispose the branch in desirable direction and position, by pruning.
+It can actually drive flow of sap towards fruiting area of plant and force the plant for better quality of grapes for production.

-About 20kg well decomposed in farm yield manure and 3kg castor cake/plant/year were applied.
-Owning to technically supported facilities, we are betrothed in catering a premium grade of Nitrogen: Potassium: Phosphorus water soluble fertilizer was started from 40days to continue to 100days.
+About 20kg decomposer in farm manure and 3kg castor cake/plant/year were applied.
+Owning to technically supported facilities, we are betrothed in catering a premium grade of Nitrogen, Potassium, Phosphorus.
+Water soluble fertilizer was started from 40 days to continue to 100 days.

 The economics of grapes cultivation and achievement by Shri Vijay Kumar is praise worthy.
 He spent Rs.1,50,000 on the cultivation and got a gross income of Rs.11,50,000 with a net profit of Rs.
 7,75,000.